 - Good value for the price

-- Radeon RX 5500 XT is a bit of a compromise
+- Quadro P2200 is a bit of a compromise

 - No USB-C ports

 CPU Solutions is a custom “boutique” PC builder that happens to also offer some systems for sale on Amazon.
-One of those, the CPU Solutions CEG-7284 Gaming PC, is a solid gaming rig by virtue of its high-end components — primarily its Ryzen 9 3900X, AMD’s 12-core, 24-thread CPU.
-This system is clocked to 4.6 GHz, and comes with a liquid cooling system to keep the CPU from melting through to the center of the earth, China Syndrone-style. you also get an AMD Radeon RX 5500 XT with 8GB RAM — a solid GPU, but not currently at the top of the food chain, since it’s been supplanted by graphics cards like the Raden RX 5700.
+One of those, the CPU Solutions CEG-7274 Video Editing PC, is a solid gaming or media editing rig by virtue of its high-end components — primarily its Ryzen 9 3900X, AMD’s 12-core, 24-thread CPU.
+This system is clocked to 4.6 GHz, and comes with a liquid cooling system to keep the CPU from melting through to the center of the earth, China Syndrone-style.
+You also get a NVIDIA Quadro P2200 with 5GB RAM — a solid GPU that balances performance against features and price.
 Nonetheless, it includes a DisplayPort and three HDMI connectors.
 You can attach as many as four displays to this PC at once.

-You also get a massive 32GB RAM with this system, superb for multi-tasking demanding apps like Photoshop, along with a pair of hard drives.
-The system drive is a 500GB SSD and your data gets stored on a 1TB hard drive.
-Note that the second drive is a traditional hard drive, not an SSD, which seems an odd choice.
-When you’re equipping a performance PC running a Ryzen 9 CPU, a few extra dollars for a terabyte SSD shouldn’t be that big of a deal.
+You also get a massive 64GB RAM with this system, superb for multi-tasking demanding apps like Photoshop, along with a pair of hard drives.
+The system drive is a generous 1TB SSD and your data gets stored on a 4TB hard drive.
+Note that the second drive is a traditional hard drive, not an SSD, but you get a lot of storage video editing and other applications that require enormous amounts of storage space.